LiangJunhao-THU/PathFinder/README.md

 # PathFinder
-### AI inspired discovery of new biomarker for cancer prognosis
+### AI inspired discovery of new biomarker for clinical cancer prognosis
-*Abstract:*

 © This code is made available for non-commercial academic purposes.

 ## PathFinder: Cancer biomarker discovery via AI
 * WSI_decoupling: *Get the macro mode (3D-numpy-array of multi-class tissue probability heatmaps) of WSIs.*
 * Prognosis: *Train prognostic deep neural networks (MacroNet, MicroNet and M2MNet) for cancer prognosis.*
-* Discovery: *Using attribution methods to find important features for further analyses and discovery.*
+* Discovery: *Use attribution methods to find important features for further analyses and discovery.*

 ## Pre-requisites:
 * Linux (Tested on Ubuntu 18.04)